 Nebraska native Melissa Amateis grew up on a farm near Bridgeport, Nebraska.
 She holds a BA in history from Chadron State College and an MA in history from the University of Nebraska–Lincoln (UNL).
-She is a PhD student in history at UNL studying anti-Semitism, fascism, and nationalism on the Great Plains during the 1930s-1940s.
-An amateur photographer, voracious Snoopy lover, and avid book collector, Amateis lives with her daughter in eastern Nebraska along with a rambunctious lab/border collie mix appropriately named Blitz and two kitties.
+She is a PhD student in history at UNL studying antisemitism and right-wing extremist movements in America during the 1930s-1940s.
+An amateur photographer, Snoopy collector, classic movie lover, and avid bibliophile, Amateis lives with her daughter in eastern Nebraska along with a rambunctious lab/border collie mix appropriately named Blitz and two kitties.

 Want to read the ridiculously long version?
 Keep scrolling...

 Sometimes people can pinpoint the exact moment when they decided they wanted to be a writer, or an artist, or an actor.

 You're waiting for me to tell you that this didn't happen to me, that there were many moments which, combined, showed me how writing was my chosen career, or rather, life path.